 One childhood memory especially sticks out in Cissie’s mind about her dad and what she calls his “fearless faith.”

-Cissie was eight or nine years old watching a news program with her father.
+Cissie was 8 or 9 years old watching a news program with her father.
 A well-known pastor was on, and a reporter asked him a tough question.

 “He said, ‘Reading the Bible is like eating fish.
 You don’t want to get choked up on the little things. … Just get the meat, and don’t worry about the rest of the stuff.'”